6 Quick Remedies for Lower Back Pain

 Pain is the number one cause of insomnia and approximately two-thirds of people who suffer from chronic back pain also suffer from some type of sleep disorder.
 Unfortunately for sufferers, getting too little sleep can actually make back pain worse and this vicious cycle renders pain management alone ineffective.
 If you’re having trouble sleeping, you will also have to address this in order to treat your back pain.

 The abdominal and back muscles play a vital role in supporting your lower spine and it could lead to lower back pain if these muscles are weak.
-If your core muscles are not exercised through the course of a normal day – unfortunately mobile betting sites can’t help you here – you will have to practise exercises specifically aimed at strengthening them.
+If your core muscles are not exercised through the course of a normal day – unfortunately betting on horse races all day can’t help you here – you will have to practise exercises specifically aimed at strengthening them.
 Fortunately, the core muscles can be exercised in just 20-30 minutes a day and sitting on an exercise ball for 30 minutes is a great beginner’s exercise.

 Soothing with Hot and/or Cold